EpicWink/seddy/CONTRIBUTING.md

 See the [issues page](https://github.com/EpicWink/seddy/issues) for the current discussions on improvements, features and bugs.

+## Design goal
+`seddy` is designed to be a decider and workflow definition manager for multiple workflows.
+All other interaction with SWF is either already provided by the AWS CLI [`awscli`](https://aws.amazon.com/cli/), or is part of the activity worker.
+Therefore, `seddy` won't be replicating functionality from `awscli`, so it will focus on being a multi-workflow decider and registration manager.

 ## Generating documentation
 A simple Makefile handles the pre-requisites installation, documentation markup generation and documentation generation.